 A Night Of 100 Fake Ads

-Once thing that I noticed about this episode was just how much this batch of writers seemed to love the fake ads.
+One thing that I noticed about this episode was just how much this batch of writers seemed to love the fake ads.
 I swear, 90% of this episode was a pitchman promoting something.
-This episode leads to an interested coincidence.
+This episode leads to a curious coincidence.